 I know student entrepreneurship is not yet the convention in Nigeria but before you close your eyes and open it, it is the norm already.
 Don’t dull.

-Needless I tell you about Mark Zuckerberg, Michael Dell, Larry Page and other world most successful entrepreneurs who started their businesses in school.
+Needless I tell you about Mark Zuckerberg, Michael Dell, Larry Page and another world most successful entrepreneurs who started their businesses in school.

 Chill.
 It is not only the Marks of this world that started successful businesses on campus.
 Some of the most successful startups in Nigeria today who have raised millions of dollars for their ventures were started from the campus.